DHRUVINcyber/splunk-log-analysis/README.md

 ## Investigation Overview

 -Authentication and process creation logs were uploaded into Splunk and analyzed using SPL queries.
-=The investigation focused on identifying suspicious PowerShell execution activity commonly used by attackers after successful compromise.
+-The investigation focused on identifying suspicious PowerShell execution activity commonly used by attackers after successful compromise.
-=Multiple PowerShell abuse techniques were detected including EncodedCommand execution, DownloadString payload activity, Invoke-WebRequest usage, and ExecutionPolicy Bypass attempts.
+-Multiple PowerShell abuse techniques were detected including EncodedCommand execution, DownloadString payload activity, Invoke-WebRequest usage, and ExecutionPolicy Bypass attempts.
-=The investigation also identified successful compromise activity, privileged logon events, and account lockout activity related to suspicious source IP addresses.
+-The investigation also identified successful compromise activity, privileged logon events, and account lockout activity related to suspicious source IP addresses.

 ## Query